How to Have a Happy Birthday When You're Alone

 Having your birthday alone is not a bad thing at all.
 I have family and a few friends, enough for me.
 I like going for lunch with family and friends, but I also like having my birthday alone.
-Taking that day to do things I like to do.
+I enjoy taking that day to do things I like to do.
 It's time when I don't have to stick to someone's schedule or worry about rules and needs of others.
 I can really do things my way, literally.
 I can even go a bit overboard, cause it's my birthday.
 My day.

 Of course, your birthday is your day.
 Take my ideas or ignore the whole list.
-Have a Happy Birthday and don't worry about being alone.
+Have a happy birthday and don't worry about being alone.
 It just means you can choose how you spend your time without commentary about your choices or how badly mushrooms smell when you cook them.
-(My Mother loves them, I don't).
+(My mother loves them, I don't.)

 Ideas for Spending Your Birthday Alone